ipadjohn/metrohud/README.md

 CriticalFlaw

+Thank you to my testers:
+Car
+Yen
+Fleura
+Jasper

 Not sure if the fonts need to be manually installed but if I see one more person with verdana in their hud because they didnt install fonts properly i'm going to <del> commit seppuku </del>